HeyImKyu/Ax-Shell/README.md

   - Contains workspace switcher now
   - Has a download buttons that's implemented with aria2 to show progress and open ariang
   - Includes a VPN button to easily switch connected VPNs
+- Notifications are on the top level (above fullscreen applications) and located in the top right
 - The network button opens a new terminal with nmtui
+- Workspaces button opens hyprexpo
+- Own Clipboard-History implementation with a lot of nice features
 - Added matugen vesktop integration, so my discord theme changes as well
 - Wallpaper picker changes wallpapers on a single click
 - Ability to download wallpapers right from the wallpaper picker